kyma-project/eventing-manager/docs/user/evnt-event-names.md

 - Legacy events: Events or messages published to Kyma that do not conform to the CloudEvents specification.
 The [Eventing Publisher Proxy](README.md#eventing-publisher-proxy) converts all legacy events into CloudEvents before processing them.

 ## Event Name Format

+The event name format ensures compatibility with CloudEvents specifications and underlying messaging backends.

 For a Subscription custom resource (CR), the fully qualified event name follows a structure like `order.created.v1` or `Account.Root.Created.v1`.